Robert Rodriguez: Machete

 Machete is a feature film directed by Rodriguez and released in September 2010.
 It is an expansion of a fake trailer Rodriguez directed for the 2007 film Grindhouse.
 It starred Danny Trejo as the title character.
-Trejo, Rodriguez's 2nd cousin, has worked with him in some of his other movies such as Desperado, From Dusk till Dawn, Once Upon a Time in Mexico and Spy Kids, where Trejo first appeared as Machete.
+Trejo, Rodriguez's second cousin, has worked with him in some of his other movies such as Desperado, From Dusk till Dawn, Once Upon a Time in Mexico and Spy Kids, where Trejo first appeared as Machete.
 Although originally announced to be released direct-to-DVD as an extra on the Planet Terror DVD, the film was produced as a theatrical release.

 According to Rodriguez, the origins of the film go back to Desperado.
-He says, "When I met Danny, I said, 'This guy should be like the Mexican Jean-Claude Van Damme or Charles Bronson, putting out a movie every year and his name should be Machete.'
+He says: "When I met Danny, I said, 'This guy should be like the Mexican Jean-Claude Van Damme or Charles Bronson, putting out a movie every year and his name should be Machete.'
 So I decided to do that way back when, never got around to it until finally now.
 So now, of course, I want to keep going and do a feature."
 In an interview with Rolling Stone magazine, Rodriguez said that he wrote the screenplay back in 1993 when he cast Trejo in Desperado.
 "So I wrote him this idea of a federale from Mexico who gets hired to do hatchet jobs in the U.S. I had heard sometimes FBI or DEA have a really tough job that they don't want to get their own agents killed on, they'll hire an agent from Mexico to come do the job for $25,000.
 I thought, "That's Machete.
 He would come and do a really dangerous job for a lot of money to him but for everyone else over here it's peanuts."
 But I never got around to making it."

 Rodriguez hoped to film Machete at the same time as Sin City: A Dame to Kill For.
 Additionally, during Comic-Con International 2008, he took the time to speak about Machete, including such topics as: status, possible sequels after the release of Machete, and production priorities.
-It was also revealed that he has regularly pulled sequences from it for his other productions, including Once Upon a Time in Mexico. ^{[}^{Citation Needed]} Machete was released in theaters September 3, 2010, in the U.S.
+It was also revealed that he has regularly pulled sequences from it for his other productions, including Once Upon a Time in Mexico.
+Machete was released in theaters September 3, 2010, in the U.S.

 On May 5, 2010, Rodriguez responded to Arizona's controversial immigration law by releasing an "illegal" trailer on Ain't It Cool News.
 The fake trailer combined elements of the Machete trailer that appeared in Grindhouse with footage from the actual film, and implied that the film would be about Machete leading a revolt against anti-immigration politicians and border vigilantes.
-Several movie websites, including Internet Movie Database, reported that it was the official teaser for the film.
+Several movie websites, including IMDb, reported that it was the official teaser for the film.
 However, Rodriguez later revealed the trailer to be a joke, explaining "it was Cinco de Mayo and I had too much tequila."